11 Best Cruise Lines You’ll Want to Book Right Now

 Cunard has been sailing for more than 180 years, and you could say they’ve perfected it.
 The line features three magnificent ships (a fourth is on the way), and while the Queen Elizabeth and Queen Victoria are certainly fit for royalty, Cunard’s centerpiece—the historic Queen Mary 2—is resplendent in both its decor and history.

 The transatlantic cruise from Southampton to New York (a traveler’s must-do at any age) is a great option for older travelers because you never leave the ship.
 You’ll get to fully enjoy the spa, the lectures, the food and, of course, the formal gala nights, which are arguably the crowning glory of any Cunard cruise.
 This is the cruise that proves it’s all about the journey, not the destination.
 Just make sure to check this cruise packing list so you bring all the right things with you.
+For added assurance, you might want to take these unexpected essentials with you as well.

 Best cruise line for younger travelers